The Spectral Flow of a Restriction to a Subspace and the Maslov Indices in a Symplectic Reduction

 \centerline{{\authorfont Henrique Vit\'orio}\symfootnote{Departamento de Matem\'atica, Universidade Federal de Pernambuco, Brazil.
 E-mail address: \smalltt henrique.vitori@ufpe.br} }

 .5cm

-\hfil {\hsize = 10cm \vbox{ {\smallbf Abstract.} We prove in full generality a formula that relates the spectral flow of a continuous path of quadratic forms of Fredholm type with the spectral flow of the restrictions of the forms to a fixed closed finite codimensional subspace.
-We then apply this to obtain a formula relating the Maslov index of a continuous path in a Fredholm Lagrangian Grassmannian with the Maslov index of its symplectic reduction by a closed finite codimensional coisotropic subspace. }} \hfil
+\hfil {\hsize = 10cm \vbox{ {\smallbf Abstract.} We give a simple proof of a known formula that relates the spectral flow of a continuous path of quadratic forms of Fredholm type with the spectral flow of the restrictions of the forms to a fixed closed finite codimensional subspace.
+We then apply this to obtain a formula relating the Maslov index of a continuous path in a Fredholm Lagrangian Grassmannian with the Maslov index of its symplectic reduction by a closed finite codimensional coisotropic subspace.}} \hfil

 .3cm